St Michael’s Church of England Academy – SEN Information Report

 HOW WILL MY CHILD BE INCLUDED IN ACTIVITIES OUTSIDE THE CLASSROOM INCLUDING SCHOOL TRIPS?

 - All children are included in all parts of the school curriculum and we aim for all children to be included on school trips.
 We provide the necessary support to ensure that this is successful.

 - A risk assessment is carried out prior to any off site activity to ensure everyone’s health and safety will not be compromised.
 In the unlikely event that it is considered unsafe for a child to take part in the activity, alternative activities which cover the same curriculum areas will be provided in school.

 WHAT EXTRA CURRICULAR ACTIVITIES ARE OFFERED THIS YEAR?

 - Football club

 - After school clubs accessed via the family centre

 HOW ACCESSIBLE IS THE SCHOOL ENVIRONMENT?

 - St Michael's School is fully wheelchair accessible being all on one level with wide learning corridors.
 It has 3 disabled toilets large enough to accommodate changing and 2 wet rooms equipped for disabled access.

-- We support our families with English as an additional language.
+- We support our children/families with learning English as an additional language.